Gerrymandering: Changes to achieve competitive elections

 Due to the perceived issues associated with gerrymandering and its effect on competitive elections and democratic accountability, numerous countries have enacted reforms making the practice more difficult or less effective.
-Countries such as the U.K., Australia, Canada and most of those in Europe have transferred responsibility for defining constituency boundaries to neutral or cross-party bodies.
-In Spain, they are constitutionally fixed since 1978.
+Countries such as the U.K., Australia, Canada, and most of those in Europe have transferred responsibility for defining constituency boundaries to neutral or cross-party bodies.
+In Spain, they have been constitutionally fixed since 1978.
 Open party-list proportional representation makes gerrymandering obsolete by erasing district lines and empowering voters to rank a list of candidates any party puts forth.
 This method is used in Austria, Brazil, Sweden, and Switzerland.

 In the U.S., such reforms are controversial and face particularly strong opposition from groups that benefit from gerrymandering.
 In a more neutral system, they might lose considerable influence.